 This is one of the important factors in my opinion because it has to do with user comfort and bag durability.

 Backpack - A backpack can generally take more weight than a messenger bag regardless of size.
 This is because the weight is distributed across two shoulders on two straps.
 That means that the shoulder harness is dividing the load evenly with each only taking 50% of the stress.
 The same of course goes for your shoulders.
 Then also consider that the backpack design means that movement between these two shoulder straps is also minimal.
 As such the wide connection between the straps or shoulder pads is not placed under a heavy amount of duress.

-Messenger Bag - As you can imagine, a messenger bag on the other hand is placing all of the load stress onto a single strap but more importantly it’s two strap anchors located on the main bag body.
-When you think about it, that’s a lot of pressure placed onto two points from both downwards force (weight) and sideways articulation from the general movement of a swinging bag.
+Messenger Bag - As you can imagine, a messenger bag, on the other hand, is placing all of the load stress onto a single strap but more importantly, it’s two-strap anchors located on the main bag body.
+When you think about it, that’s a lot of pressure placed onto two points from both downward force (weight) and sideways articulation from the general movement of a swinging bag.
 This is why most single sling bags fail at this point before anywhere else.
 The upshot is that placing too much weight into your messenger bag is, over time, going to destroy it.

 Messenger Bag - ...wearing the same 15kg across a single shoulder.
 Messenger Bags have many notable advantages to a backpack but carrying a lot of weight is not one of them.